 Combined Training Trophy: Presented to the athlete with the fewest penalty points in Combined Training.
 All Class Champions are considered for this award.
 The rider with the lowest total is awarded the trophy.
 Where riders have equal points the rider in the higher level is awarded the trophy.

-Finch Farms Show Jumping Trophy: Presented to the athlete with the best overall result in Show Jumping,with at least a clear round in the AM7.
+Finch Farms Show Jumping Trophy: Presented to the athlete with the highest accumulated points across a Championship regardless of the Championship height but with at least a clear round in the AM7.
+If there is still equality - as per rule 10.6.2 the rider with the higher ranking in the 2 Phase shall be placed highest.
+Where riders still have equal points the rider in the higher level is awarded the trophy.

 Show Rider Trophy: Presented to the athlete with the least penalty points (maximum available points per class, less total points earned) in Show Hose, Show Hunter and Working Hunter championships.
 All Class Champions are considered for this award.
 Where riders have equal points the rider with the highest score in the rider phase of their class is awarded the trophy.